News and Views

 Separator Line

-Concert At Saabat Art Gallery
+The Return - Concert At Saabat Art Gallery

 On 7th December 2023 I played my first solo concert in twenty years to a full house in the glorious Saabat Art Gallery in South Bank.
 I have never enjoyed performing as much as I did this magical night.
 It was intimate and very personal and I loved it.